danburonline/spatial-place/thesis/README.md

-# Research Paper
+# Bachelor Thesis

-All LaTeX files for the research paper.
+All LaTeX files for the bachelor thesis.